Edit

 Mini-batch level

-You'll typically want to run inference over the batch all at once, to achieve high throughput in your batch scoring process.
-This happens if you run inference over a GPU, where you want to achieve saturation of the inference device.
-You might also rely on a data loader that can handle the batching itself if data doesn't fit on memory, like TensorFlow or PyTorch data loaders.
-In these cases, you might want to run inference on the entire batch.
+You typically run inference over the entire batch to achieve high throughput in your batch scoring process.
+This approach works well if you run inference over a GPU, where you want to saturate the inference device.
+You might also rely on a data loader that can handle the batching itself if data doesn't fit in memory, like TensorFlow or PyTorch data loaders.
+In these cases, you run inference on the entire batch.

 Warning